oktadev/jhipster-microservices-example/README.md

     kubectl delete deployment --all

 If you run `minikube delete` and have trouble running `minikube start` afterward, run `rm -rf ~/.minikube`.
-See https://github.com/kubernetes/minikube/issues/290[this issue] for more information.
+See [this issue](https://github.com/kubernetes/minikube/issues/290) for more information.

 ## Google Cloud